skip to Main Content

 Futures trading - A beginners guide

 Futures markets were created to allow these contracts to change hands.
-Most futures traders today do not intend to actually take delivery of an asset – outside the commodities markets, futures can be traded based on the prices of stock market indexes, currencies or blue chip stocks.
+Most futures traders today do not intend to actually take delivery of an asset – see more on expiry dates below.

 There is an ever-increasing range of futures contracts to choose from.

-While many futures contracts are expensive, with high minimum contract sizes, some exchanges have introduced cheaper contracts to attract private futures trading.
-One of the most popular is the S&P e-mini futures.
-These can change hands for a fraction of the cost of conventional S&P 500 futures, and allow US and foreign traders to trade an exchange-based contract on the S&P 500.
+While some futures contracts have high minimum contract sizes, some exchanges like CME Group have introduced cheaper contracts to attract private, or individual, futures trading.
+The most popular E-mini contracts are based on stock indices, such as the S&P 500, Nasdaq 100, and Dow Jones Industrial Average.
+These can change hands for a fraction of the cost of conventional futures on these indices, and allow US and foreign traders to trade an exchange-based contract on the S&P 500 with less capital.

-The e-mini futures concept has led to a broad market of cheaper index futures, including Nikkei 225, and Russell 2000, and e-micro futures on major currency pairs like GBP/USD or USD/JPY.
+The E-mini futures concept has led to a broad market of cheaper index futures, including Nikkei 225, and Russell 2000, and Micro futures on major currency pairs like GBP/USD or USD/JPY.
+If you would like to learn more about e-mini futures, see our free online futures trading course here

 Like this article?
 Sign up to our free newsletter for great futures trading ideas.